dikang13/preprocess_videos/README.md

     --gpu 2
 ```

-You can also stay with the default parameters for typical 16-minute whole-brain calcium imaging recordings by omitting the optional arguments:
+You can also stay with the default parameters for typical 16-minute whole-brain calcium imaging recordings by omitting the optional arguments.
+After 3x3 binning, all frames will assume a uniform background intensity of 800, which will be subtracted from each superpixel.
+Final images are clamped to fit in the range of (0, 4096] as 12-bit and exported as NRRD files.
 ```bash
 python main.py \
     --input_path /store1/shared/panneuralGFP_SWF1212/data_raw/2025-02-03/2025-02-03-18.nd2 \